Ask Keri: Help! How do I get back on track with my diet after I have fallen “off” the diet wagon?

 Don’t: Skip breakfast.

 While research has never confirmed that whole “most important meal of the day” reputation, there are many reasons to prioritize eating a healthy breakfast.
 First of all, when you eat a well-balanced meal with protein, healthy fat, and fiber, you can think of it as laying a good foundation and setting yourself up for a day of balanced blood sugar and steady energy.
-You’re less likely to have intense cravings later in the day and to overeat if you’ve filled upon on nutrient dense foods from the get-go.
+You’re less likely to have intense cravings later in the day and to overeat if you’ve filled up on nutrient dense foods from the get-go.
 Plus, if you start your day with a healthy meal, you set yourself up psychologically for a day filled with more healthy choices.
 So, don’t skimp on breakfast just because you overdid it the day before.

 Do: Eat lots of green veggies.